-85mm vs 135mm::- Today we are going to be comparing that 85 millimeters and the 135 millimeter frequent length when it comes to portrait photography.
-I have the canon 85mm 1.2 and the canon 135mm f/2.
+85mm vs 135mm::- Today we are going to be comparing that 85mm and the 135mm frequent length when it comes to portrait photography.
+I have the canon 85mm 1.2 and the Canon 135mm f/2.
 I’m shooting with them both.

 Let’s go take a deep look at 85mm vs 135mm comparison.